anthonywong555/temporal-polyglot-demo/README.md

-# temporal-open-ai-demo
+# temporal-polyglot-demo

-This repo demostrates how you can use Temporal with Open AI or other AI models.
+This repo demostrates how you can use Temporal with other langauges.